Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Introduction

 Quantum computers have the potential to solve problems which would be intractable on a classical computer \cite{Feynman1986,Nielsen_Chuang_2010,Preskill2018quantumcomputingin,shors}.
 However, qubits are inherently very noisy (much noisier than classical bits), and therefore it is largely believed that quantum error correction (QEC) is an essential part of achieving useful quantum computation \cite{earl-review,terhal-review,Roffe03072019}.
 In QEC we use a number of physical qubits to encode a smaller number of logical qubits -- referred to as a QEC code -- by repeatedly measuring a set of Pauli-product operators (or stabilisers) on the physical qubits.
 If we gain enough information about the errors on the physical qubits, we can then protect the logical qubits and ultimately implement algorithms with them \cite{ft1,ft2,ft3}.

 Superconducting qubits are a strong contender for useful quantum computing due to their typically very fast gates \cite{google2023,qec_below_threshold_google,delft-softinfo,rigetti-paper,alec-dynamic-demonstration,fujitsu-paper} and potential scalability \cite{google-roadmap,IBM_roadmap}.
 However, they usually come with the draw-back of restricted connectivity, meaning a two-qubit gate can be executed only between a limited number of pairs of qubits.
-Typically, each qubit is connected to at most four others, as is the case for e.g. the ``hexagonal-grid'' or ``square-grid'' connectivity (\Cref{fig:square-and-hex-grids}), which have so far been the most commonly realised connectivities for quantum hardware demonstrations \cite{google2023,qec_below_threshold_google,delft-softinfo,rigetti-paper,alec-dynamic-demonstration,ibm-experiment}.
-This constraint poses a challenge for QEC code design, since on most hardware a syndrome extraction circuit \cite{fowler-surface-codes,fowler-surface-code-computation} is needed to measure a Pauli-product operator on multiple qubits through the measurement of an ancilla qubit.
-This typically requires that the ancilla qubit and the qubits that support the operator are connected, thereby restricting the possible QEC codes implementable on such hardware \cite{ldpc2}.
+Typically, each qubit is connected to at most four or three others, as is the case for e.g. the ``square-grid'' or ``hexagonal-grid'' connectivities, which have so far been the most commonly realised connectivities for quantum hardware demonstrations \cite{google2023,qec_below_threshold_google,delft-softinfo,rigetti-paper,alec-dynamic-demonstration,ibm-experiment}.
+This constraint poses a significant challenge for QEC code design, since on most hardware a syndrome extraction circuit \cite{fowler-surface-codes,fowler-surface-code-computation} is needed to measure a Pauli-product operator on multiple qubits.
+The standard, sometimes called ``bare-ancilla'', syndrome extraction circuit does this via the measurement of an ancilla qubit that is connected to the qubits that support the operator.
+Therefore the weight of stabilisers of QEC codes implementable on such hardware with this method is limited by the degree of connectivity of the hardware \cite{ldpc2}.

-Quantum low-density parity-check (qLDPC) codes \cite{gottesman-ldpc,ldpc2,Breuckmann_2021} are an exciting family of QEC codes that can provide high encoding rates \cite{pantaleev-good-ldpc,tanner-ldpc}.
-However, they often require long-range connections (i.e. connections not part of the square-grid, see \Cref{fig:square_grid}) and an increased degree of connectivity (i.e. each qubit needs to be connected to more than four qubits), which have so far proven challenging to implement \cite{IBM_roadmap,qldpc-demonstration}.
-The rotated planar code (RPC) is a popular example of a qLDPC code with a relatively poor encoding rate \cite{fowler-surface-codes}, but with the advantage that it is easily implementable under the natural square-grid connectivity.

-To date, we do not know of any qLDPC codes with a notably higher encoding rate than the RPC that do not require connectivity beyond the square-grid.
-Probably the most popular example of a qLDPC code family with higher encoding rate than the RPC is that of the bivariate bicycle (BB) codes \cite{Bravyi2024,IBM_roadmap}.
-However, they require the addition of two long-range connections per qubit, increasing the degree of connectivity from four to six, see \cite[Figure 1]{Bravyi2024} and also \cite{delfosse-bb-codes,mac-terhal-bb-codes}.